DIP: Unsupervised Dense In-Context Post-training of Visual Representations: Experiments

-In \cref{tab:ablations}, we evaluate the impact of key design choices in our \ours approach. \parag{In-context vs Direct dense prediction.} In \cref{tab:ablation_task}, we compare our in-context dense prediction objective with direct dense prediction, where the model predicts pseudo semantic segmentation maps using a classification head.
+\parag{In-context vs Direct dense prediction (\cref{tab:ablation_task}).} We compare our in-context dense prediction objective with direct dense prediction, where the model predicts pseudo semantic segmentation maps using a classification head.
 Our in-context approach significantly outperforms the direct method on PascalVOC and reduces RMSE on NYUv2 depth prediction, while both perform similarly on ADE20K.